NiklasJonsson/gfx/notes.md

 * Let's look at reworking the blocking creation API to reduce the chance of this issue appearing in other uses of the shader compilation API.

+#### The shader permutation map is not written

+This map is never modified during the blocking `create` call.

+START HERE: Fix this.
+Consider rewriting the create function completely.

 ### TODO

 1. Debug UI for inspecting the pipeline service:
-    1. Compile times
+    1. Compile times for shaders
-    2. List all shaders, pipelines etc. Also which shader executed them.
+    2. Last time recreated
 2. Profiling
 3. Cleanup the code